xuanyufang/Interactive-Lab-Hub/Lab 5/README.md

 ![979b6a7e812043975b2755d5ef0e442](https://user-images.githubusercontent.com/42874337/141044100-3f6566c6-39aa-4036-8a48-ca0dd8a422ef.jpg)

+**Developer test from step 6 to step 10:**

 ### User test

 In order to create a realistic testing environment and collect meaningful feedback, we recruited a participant who is neither in the IDD class or exposed to the whole process.

+### Problems

+The following is the problems we detected from developer's test and user's test, as well as how we anticipate it could be resolved in future labs: